practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

   ...
 ```

-All other "officially" listed programming languages do this (entropy) sourcing task from _within_ a program, and if it's only with exotic means.
+All other "officially" listed programming languages do this (entropy) sourcing task from _within_ a program, and if it's only with exotic means like this for example: [Random seed with leveraging the Address Space Layout Randomization (ASLR)](#random-seed-with-leveraging-the-address-space-layout-randomization-aslr)

 <br/>